API

 A sequence of queryable property names that should be selected.

-Wrapper around the list_select_properties attribute that allows to dynamically create the list of queryable property names to select based on the given request.
+list_select_propertiesattribute that allows to dynamically create the list of queryable property names to select based on the given request.- Parameters:

 request (django.http.HttpRequest) – The request to the admin.